How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-SCAN is a metaGGA that doesn't depend on $\nabla^2 n$ and uses \(\tau\) to identify different chemical environments through the variable \(\alpha = (\tau - \tau^W)/\tau^{unif}\) with $\tau^W = |\nabla n|^2/8n$ and $\tau^{unif} = (3/10)(3\pi^2)^{2/3}n^{5/3}$ \cite{sun2013density}.
-The \(\tau\)-dependence also allows SCAN to satisfy all 17 exact constraints suitable for semilocal functionals, including those for iso-orbital (one- and two-electron) systems that are not amenable to GGAs.
+SCAN is a meta-GGA that does not depend on $\nabla^2 n$ and uses \(\tau\) to identify different chemical environments through the variable \(\alpha = (\tau - \tau^\mathrm{W})/\tau^ \mathrm{unif}\) with $\tau^\mathrm{W} = |\nabla n|^2/8n$ and $\tau^ \mathrm{unif} = (3/10)(3\pi^2)^{2/3}n^{5/3}$ \cite{sun2013density}.
+The \(\tau\) dependence also allows SCAN to satisfy all 17 exact constraints suitable for semilocal functionals, including those for iso-orbital (one- and two-electron) systems that are not amenable to GGAs.
 Moreover, it provides the flexibility to guide the functional between exact constraints using appropriate norms, for example, the hydrogen atom, whose exchange-correlation holes are localized and deep \cite{SCAN}.

-Meta-GGAs that depend on \(\nabla^2 n\) can be derived by de-orbitalizing \(\tau\)-dependent meta-GGAs, by replacing \(\tau\) with a function of \(\nabla^2 n\) that offers faster computations.
-The SCAN-L functional \cite{SCAN_L} is a de-orbitalized version of SCAN, and it demonstrates surprisingly comparable accuracy for many systems and properties \cite{SCAN_L, mejia2018deorbitalized}, including the binding energy curve of \(H_2^+\), as shown in Figure \ref{fig:be curve}.
+Meta-GGAs that depend on \(\nabla^2 n\) can be derived by de-orbitalizing \(\tau\)-dependent meta-GGAs, i.e., replacing \(\tau\) with a function of \(\nabla^2 n\), which offers faster computations.
+The SCAN-L functional \cite{SCAN_L} is a de-orbitalized version of SCAN, and it demonstrates surprisingly comparable accuracy for many systems and properties \cite{SCAN_L, mejia2018deorbitalized}, including the binding energy curve of \(\mr{H}_2^+\), as shown in Fig.~\ref{fig:be curve}.
 However, since \(\alpha\) is only approximated by the de-orbitalized \(\alpha_L(\nabla^2 n)\), SCAN-L only approximately satisfies many of the exact constraints that SCAN obeys.
 For instance, SCAN-L is not self-correlation free in one-electron systems.
 Furthermore, de-orbitalization does not guarantee that SCAN-L will be accurate for all appropriate norms.
-As shown in Table \ref{exchange}, SCAN-L underestimates the exchange energy of the hydrogen atom in magnitude.
+As shown in Tab.~\ref{exchange}, SCAN-L underestimates the magnitude of the exchange energy for the hydrogen atom.